Condominium VI – Board of Managers

 The following rules are true not only in Condo VI, but all throughout Bretton Woods:

 All vehicles are subject to towing after being unmoved for two weeks.
 Vehicles not being used should be moved to a long-term spot, including vehicles in handicapped spots.
-There are six long-term spots in Condo VI; two in Parking Plaza # 19, two in Parking Plaza # 44A, and two in Parking Plaza # 45.
-Anyone intending to park in one of these long-term spots must e-mail a member of the Board (the President’s e-mail is at the beginning of this article) and state the lot the car is in, the reason, the anticipated length of time it will be there, and the name/phone number of someone who has a key in the event of an emergency.
+Anyone parking in one of these long-term spots must leave a key with a neighbor in the event of an emergency.

 All residents are responsible for their guests’ actions, including parking.
 Anyone violating the parking rules will have his/her vehicle tagged for potential towing.
 Anyone who has visitors during the day is asked to have them park in the street so residents may have access to the parking spaces.